-Those wishing to specialise in Physical Sciences require A-level Mathematics and one, or preferably both, of A-level (or equivalent) in Physics and Chemistry.
-Part IA Chemistry presumes an appropriate A-level background, while IA Physics presumes either A-level Physics or Further Maths with plenty of mechanics.
+Those wishing to specialise in Physical Sciences require A-level Maths and one, or preferably both, of A-level (or equivalent) Physics and Chemistry.
+Part IA Chemistry presumes an appropriate A-level background, while IA Physics presumes either A-level Physics or Further Maths with plenty of Mechanics.
 Having both A-level Chemistry and Physics allows maximum choice amongst the first-year Physical Sciences courses, but it is possible to choose combinations which can be studied from a background of only one.
 In particular, A-level Physics, Maths and Further Maths provide a good foundation for future specialisation in Physics.
 In general, A-level Further Maths is very helpful to a physical scientist, but it is not a requirement for the course.

 Can I take a gap year?